 - provides an unreasonably low quote

-- doesn’t provide a contract for you to sign
+- doesn’t provide a contract for you to sign, and/or

 - is unwilling to provide client references

 NEVER be afraid to ask your builder (or potential builders) questions!
 Ask ANY and ALL questions that you need to be answered.
-Below are 15 questions to get you started.
-I imagine you might think of a few more!
+And like I said, if your builder gives you push-back, that can be a red flag.

 - How many of your homes come in over budget?
 What about under budget?